-Luckily, most modern chalkboards are made of porcelain enamel, a non-porous material that is lighter in weight and lasts longer than traditional slate.
-It is easy to use liquid chalk markers on their surface and clean up is a breeze with just a damp cloth to wipe away the markings.
-If you don’t know what your chalkboard is made of try rubbing it with a damp cloth.
-Slate and other porous materials will retain the moisture while a non-porous board will quickly dry.
-If you have a slate chalkboard or other porous material that you feel is the perfect surface to show off your chalk markers you can seal it with an inexpensive aerosol sealer available at craft stores.
-Also check out : Simply Your Shopping With Chalkola!
+If you don’t know what your chalkboard is made of, try rubbing it with a damp cloth.
+Slate and other porous materials will retain the moisture, whereas a non-porous board will dry quickly.
+If you have a slate chalkboard or other porous material that you feel is the perfect surface to show off your chalk markers, you can seal it with an inexpensive aerosol sealer available at craft stores.